peteshouse-hub/gritty/README.md

 Both editions present the same work.
 The decoded edition is a companion reading, not a separate text.

-The layout is designed for two-page view (verso and recto).
-For optimal viewing of the PDF renditions switch your viewer to two-page mode.

 The intended reading order is:
 1. **Naked Edition**
 2. **Decoded Edition**